FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_intro/apriltag-intro.rst

 AprilTag Axes
 -------------

-The FTC SDK now provides the underlying pose data as follows:
+The SDK now provides the underlying pose data as follows:

 -  Position is based on X, Y and Z distance **from the camera lens to the AprilTag**.